Jasen-C/azure-resumeChallange/README.md

 # azure-ResumeChallange
-Cloud Resume Challenge repo for resume html and css, and backend Function App code.
+Cloud Resume Challenge repo for resume html and css, and backend Azure Function App code.

 ## Converted Resume to more modern HTML/CSS layout
 - [x] Converted my resume to a more modern looking html template, modified CSS for additional sections I added to the template for a seemless looking page.